kilted2000/kilted2000/README.md

 - 👨‍💻 More of my projects are available at [https://richardwhittingtondev.com](https://richardwhittingtondev.com)

-- 💬 Ask to me about **how I can use my code and design skills to help solve your business problems**
+- 💬 Ask to me about **how I can use my coding and design skills to help solve your business problems**

 - 📫 How to reach me **richardlwhittington@gmail.com**